List of Jurassic Park (franchise) characters: Kayla Watts

 Kayla Watts is a U.S. Air Force veteran and cargo pilot who transports dinosaurs to Biosyn.
-Having witnessed Owen Grady and Claire Dearing's adoptive daughter Maisie Lockwood being trafficked to the Biosyn, she helps them rescue her from the company's CEO Dr. Lewis Dodgson.
+Having witnessed Owen Grady and Claire Dearing's adoptive daughter Maisie Lockwood being trafficked to the Biosyn sanctuary, she helps them rescue her from the company's CEO Dr. Lewis Dodgson.
 Kayla is upset when her plane, a Fairchild C-119, is attacked by a Quetzalcoatlus and crashes in the Biosyn sanctuary.
 Later, she flies the survivors out in a Biosyn helicopter.
 She is subsequently shown happily purchasing a new plane.

 Wise did not see the original Jurassic Park film until 2019, the year she was cast in Dominion.
 Trevorrow was impressed by Wise's lead role in the television series She's Gotta Have It.
 He offered her the role of Kayla during their first meeting, without having her audition.
 Wise is of African American descent, although the character was not originally written as such.
 Wise worked with the film's co-writer, Emily Carmichael, to refine the character.
 Wise came up with Kayla's traits and backstory, stating that she is bisexual and "fresh out of the Air Force".
 Kayla was inspired by Indiana Jones and Han Solo, two characters portrayed by Harrison Ford.
 Wise said the character was also inspired by Sarah Harding's "get-it-done" personality in the novel The Lost World.

 Wise noted that much of the film takes place in Kayla's "world", specifically places that she is familiar with, such as Biosyn's headquarters, the black market, and her airplane.
 She described Kayla as being disillusioned early on in the film, in the same way that "many of us human beings on planet Earth today feel, which is just like, 'Well, I mean, if people in power, if they don't care, what can I do?'"
 According to Wise, her character is "in this place when we first meet her that's just like, 'If you can't beat them, join them'".
 Wise prepared for the role by working out, and she performed her own stunts.
 Much of the cockpit scene – in which Kayla is flying Owen and Claire to Biosyn – was improvised.

 Before the character's name was revealed, some fans speculated that Wise would be playing Kelly Curtis, taking over the role from Vanessa Lee Chester.
 Trevorrow said such an idea was not considered: "This is a global franchise for people all around the world.
 Inventing new Black heroes is important".
 Wise also said she would have turned down a role as Kelly, not wanting to replace Chester.